tech-for-better/justice-defenders/README.md

 ## Future development

 - Making the content available offline in the desktop app using database NeDB.
-Some useful resouces:
+Some useful resources:
   - [Local Data storage for Electron](https://dev.to/ctxhou/local-data-storage-for-electron-2h4p)
   - [How to store user data in Electron](https://medium.com/cameron-nokes/how-to-store-user-data-in-electron-3ba6bf66bc1e)
 - Certification to proper distribution of the app.
 This has budget implications.
 - Authentication and user features listed in the user stories above.
+- Improve performance.

 ## Developers